AllenHeartcore/ECE411_UIUC23fa/mp4/doc/buglog.md

 * The load is enabled when there is a dependency between wb (rd reg) and rs1 / rs2.
 However, if wb reg is rd, you don't care, because if they are the same, you don't need to load.
 * If you load, there will be ERRORs (think about why...)
-* The reason is rd is 0 not only when instruction writes to reg 0, it can also be the case when an instruction doesn't want to write to any register (e.x. store instruction).
+* The reason is rd being 0 not only when instruction writes to reg 0, it can also be the case when an instruction doesn't want to write to any register (e.x. store instruction).